 In California, the distribution of community property, the calculation of alimony and child support, and the determination of child custody are all subject to established legal standards.
 Dealing with each of these aspects of your divorce requires consideration of various financial and family-related factors.
 When going through a divorce, it is important to ensure that you have as much information as possible, and you need to give due consideration to all of the various factors involved.

 Richard M. Renkin is a North County, San Diego divorce attorney and Certified Family Law Specialist who has been practicing law in California for more than 25 years.
-If you are considering a divorce and would like more information, you can call 619-299-7100 or contact us online to request a confidential initial consultation.
+If you are considering a divorce and would like more information, you can call 619-299-7100 or contact us online to request a confidential initial case evaluation.